Old Analogue Reception

 TETRA-Interference This image shows how a strong TETRA transmission could affect your TV reception.
 TETRA interference on Digital pictures would look like the mosaic effect often found with other types of interference.

-• Many aerials have good out of band rejection performance, so a change of aerial to a suitable one may be worthwhile.
+• Many aerials have good out-of-band rejection performance, so changing aerial to a suitable one may be worthwhile.

-• Re-positioning the aerial would also be a good idea, even if it were only the height and azimuth that can be adjusted.
+• Re-positioning the aerial would also be a good idea, even if only the height and azimuth can be adjusted.

 Please also refer to our FAQ on TETRA Interference here.